Helping Clients Avoid Costly Medicare Mistakes

 RightCapital streamlines the Medicare planning process for both advisors and their clients through a dedicated Medicare module.
 This space allows you to easily review key factors such as a client's traveling habits, health status, and premium risk tolerance, ensuring that Medicare filing decisions align with their unique needs.

 In addition to assessing these important considerations, the module guides you through any factors that might lead to a non-standard enrollment period, with a helpful breakdown of the client's specific timeline.
-To further simplify the Medicare filing process, we've included a Tips tab that highlights important points to watch out for, along with direct links to the Social Security Administration and Medicare websites for easy access to additional information.
+To further simplify the Medicare filing process, we've included a "Tips" tab that highlights important points to watch out for, such as no longer being able to contribute to an HSA once taking Medicare.
+Additional resources can be easily found within this tool such as direct links to the Social Security Administration and Medicare websites for easy access to information.

 Our goal is to make Medicare decisions easier and more manageable for your clients, demystifying what can often seem like a complex process.